Home Energy Management

 Moving the house down to one meter was relatively easy.
 Moving the garage to one meter less than easy, but achievable in the end.
 Making it manageable from one login account was a nightmare and took months of effort and continual conversations.

-Since then, I'd had an EV charger installed in the garage, and I wanted to reduce the number of meters to just a single one as I intend to put in Solar panels and thus want to connect the house and garage distribution boards.
-There is a third distribution board, which is in the flat above the garage and which I rent out.
+Since then, I'd had an EV charger installed in the garage, and I wanted to reduce the number of meters to just a single one as I intended to, and have, put in Solar panels and thus want to connect the house and garage distribution boards.
+There is a sub distribution board, which is in the flat above the garage and which I rent out and so I need to charge the electricity for.

 Search for a Power Management System.